 John Scott Haldane (1901) made several important observations after an extensive study of the colour of cooked salted meat.

-The terms nitric oxide hemochromogen, nytrosomyochrome, nitrosyl hemochrome, nitric oxide hemochrome, nitric oxide denatured globin hemochromogen, denatured globin nitric oxide ferrohemochrome, pigment of cured, heated meat, all as synonyms to refer to the same thing.
-(ICMSF; 1980: 140) Chromogen is a substance which can be easily converted into dye or other coloured compound for example through oxidation.
+The terms nitric oxide hemochromogen, nytrosomyochrome, nitrosyl hemochrome, nitric oxide hemochrome, nitric oxide denatured globin hemochromogen, denatured globin nitric oxide ferrohemochrome, pigment of cured, heated meat, are all synonyms to refer to the same thing.
+(ICMSF; 1980: 140) Chromogen is a substance which can be easily converted into dye or other coloured compounds for example through oxidation.
 Since the 1940’s, the term “hemochrome” (hem and chrome) has been used instead of “hemochromogen” and “parahematin.”
 “The term “hemochromogen” is associated historically with an erroneous conception of one of these substances as the colored component of hemoglobin.
-These compounds are in any case not “chromogens” in the chemical sense, i.e., ieuco compounds.
+These compounds are in any case not “chromogens” in the chemical sense, i.e., leuco compounds.
 The new term has the additional advantage of greater brevity.”
 (Lemberg, R. and Legge, J. W.; 1949: 165)